USASA National Women's Open: History

-Tournament Structure
+Tournament structure

 2009–2012

 In the regional phase of the competition, four to sixteen teams per region compete in a round-robin (or partial round-robin) tournament, playing at least three games.

 The national finals feature the four regional winners in a two-round knockout tournament.

-2013–present
+2013–2016

 Teams apply to take part in the national championships, which is contested as an initial round-robin group, followed by a championship game if there are more than four teams participating.